ryakel/flight-budget/infrastructure/PORTAINER.md

 # Portainer Deployment Guide

-> **⚠️ IMPORTANT**: FAA aircraft lookup via ARLA API is currently **NOT IMPLEMENTED** due to memory constraints during data import.
-Only Mode 1 (Basic - No FAA Lookup) is functional.
->
-> **Current Status**: This guide documents both working and planned features.
-Modes 2 and 3 are not yet functional.

-This guide explains how to deploy Flight Budget Calculator using Portainer with conditional FAA lookup support (planned feature).
+This guide explains how to deploy Flight Budget Calculator using Portainer with optional FAA aircraft lookup support via the tail-lookup service.

 ## Overview

 Portainer supports Docker Compose profiles natively.
-Currently, only basic deployment (ForeFlight CSV-only mode) is supported.
-FAA lookup will be added in a future release after a lightweight ARLA fork is developed.
+The Flight Budget Calculator can be deployed in two modes:

+1. **Basic Mode**: Flight Budget app only (ForeFlight CSV import)
+2. **With FAA Lookup**: Flight Budget app + tail-lookup service for FAA aircraft data verification

+The tail-lookup service is a lightweight Python + SQLite solution (~256MB memory) that provides automatic FAA aircraft data lookup without the complexity of a database setup.

 ## Deployment Steps